Skip to Content

 Community Living Handbook

 Many students choose to rent their accommodation privately through an estate agent or letting agent.
-In case you are considering this option, please read this crucial advice from the Students' Union
+In case you are considering this option you can find helpful advice from our Accommodation team here and more advice from the Students' Union here

 Mount Charles interior